Chicago White Sox

 Hall of Famers automatically belong, so four spots are reserved for Ed Walsh, Red Faber, Hoyt Wilhelm, and Ted Lyons.
 With the 25 players on the total roster we have room for 15 more pitchers.

-Once we dug into the career WAR rankings (as White Sox) we came up with these names: Wilbur Wood, Eddie Cicotte, Billy Pierce, Mark Buehrle, Doc White, Thornton Lee, Chris Sale, Jim Scott, Joe Horlen, Tommy John, Reb Russell, Tommy Thomas, Jack McDowell, Gary Peters, and Jose Quintana.
+Once we dug into the career WAR rankings (as White Sox) we came up with these names: Wilbur Wood, Eddie Cicotte, Billy Pierce, Mark Buehrle, Doc White, Chris Sale, Reb Russell, Jim Scott, Joe Horlen, Tommy John, Jack McDowell, Gary Peters, and Jose Quintana.

 Dominant relievers Bobby Thigpen, Keith Foulke and Bobby Jenks were considered as well.

 We looked at their overall numbers in the simulation software and leaned heavily on ERA to come up with these designations:

 STARTING ROTATION: Ed Walsh, Doc White, Red Faber, Eddie Cicotte, Jim Scott, Joe Horlen

 RELIEVERS: Wilbur Wood, Roberto Hernandez, Matt Thornton, Bobby Thigpen

 SET-UP: Keith Foulke

 The back end of that bullpen is really impressive.
 The inactive pitcher options are Chris Sale, Ted Lyons, Jack McDowell, Tommy John, Gary Peters and Billy Pierce.